LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/SAFETY IN NUMBERS.md

 ---
 Date: 202205270936
-Title: "SAFETY IN NUMBERS"
+Title: SAFETY IN NUMBERS
-Aliases:
+aliases:
+tags:
+  - mosaic
 ---
 It's dangerous to go alone: take others with you.
 Safety lies in numbers.